Tartu Applied Health Sciences University

-Tartu Applied Health Sciences University (in Estonian Tartu Tervishoiu Kõrgkool) is a higher education institution in Tartu, located at Nooruse 5.
+Tartu Applied Health Sciences University (Estonian: Tartu Tervishoiu Kõrgkool) is a higher education institution in Tartu, located at Nooruse 5.

 It is the only higher education institution in Estonia that trains radiology technicians, bioanalysts, and healthcare specialists.
-In total, Tartu Health Care College offers six higher education programs, six vocational education programs, and three master’s degree programs.
-The current rector of Tartu Health Care College is Ulla Preeden.
+In total, the university offers six higher education programs, six vocational education programs, and three master’s degree programs.

+The current rector of the university is Jaan Looga.

 History

-Professor Chr.
-Fr.
-Deutsch established a school for midwives in Tartu at 1811.
-During its 200 years of history, the college has existed under many different names and has provided instruction in several areas of specialization and levels of study.
-In 2005 the school received the name of Tartu Health Care College.
+Professor Christian Friedrich von Deutsch established a school for midwives in Tartu in 1811.
+Throughout its history of over 200 years, the institution has existed under many different names and has provided instruction in several areas of specialisation and levels of study.
+In 2005, the school was renamed Tartu Health Care College.

-Teaching and study of the college has been conducted in different buildings, but from 2011 the Tartu Applied Health Sciences University has its own study building.
+Classes were previously conducted in various buildings, but since 2011, the college has had its own dedicated study building.

-Since the beginning of 2025, the new official English name of Tartu Health Care College has been Tartu Applied Health Sciences University.
+Since the beginning of 2025, the official English name of Tartu Health Care College has been Tartu Applied Health Sciences University.